Johnfietsen/Programmeerproject/README.md

 ## Solution

-**This visualisation solves the lack of information by visualising the houses on the map as a network and the distribution of freespace as a piechart.**
+**This visualisation solves the lack of information by visualising the houses on the map as a network and the distribution of freespace as a pie chart.**

 In the tabs the different algorithms are represented, with one page for every algorithm.
 Every page consists of four visualisations:

 * Coloured map with the houses in their Euclidean position.
 * Network that interprets he relation between the houses, with nodes representing houses and links representing closest neighbours (with a drop-down menu the number of neighbours can be chosen).
-* Piechart showing the percentage of the total freespace that is given to each house.
+* Pie chart showing the percentage of the total freespace that is given to each house.
 * Set of line graphs representing the value of each house.

-A slider makes it possible to walk trough time, to follow the movement of houses and the impact this has on the network and piechart.
-If the user clicks on a line in the linegraph, piece of the piechart, node in the network or rectangle on the map, the corresponding elements will be highlighted in the other visualisations.
+A slider makes it possible to walk trough time, to follow the movement of houses and the impact this has on the network and pie chart.
+If the user clicks on a line in the line graph, piece of the pie chart, node in the network or rectangle on the map, the corresponding elements will be highlighted in the other visualisations.

 ![](doc/one_page_sketch.png)